 Journey to the Heart

-Archetypes are patterns that have existed throughout time that resonate with something deep within our souls.
-They come in many forms: common personality types, repeated shapes and forms of structures, rhythms of the seasons, the cycles of the sun and the moon, the cadence of an ocean wave, and the beating of our own hearts.
-Physical archetypes such as the dome, the cube and the pyramid, have appeared in many cultures around the world throughout history.
-They are patterns that speak a language deeper than words just as symbols, poetry and great art do, and they feel familiar to us.
-They're a link between us and ancient people who lived long before and to the eternal qualities of God.
-If we listen, they will teach us to be in rhythm with the universe.
+Archetypes are patterns that have existed throughout time.
+They resonate with our core being or essence,helping us articulate what makes a place feel sacred.
+Archetypes come in many forms: common personality types, repeated shapes and forms of structures, rhythms of the seasons, the cycles of the sun and the moon, the cadence of an ocean wave and even the steady beating of our heart.
+Physical archetypes—such as the dome, the cube, and the pyramid—have appeared in many cultures around the world and have been used repeatedly throughout history.
+Archetypes are patterns that speak a language deeper than words—just as symbols, poetry, and great art do—and they feel familiar.
+They’re a link between our ancestors and us, and also a link between human beings and the eternal qualities of God.
+If we listen, archetypes will help us be in rhythm with the design of the universe, and when we are aligned with this ancient wisdom we encounter sacred space in the places we dwell, both in spirit and form.

-One of the foundational archetypes in ancient buildings was a numeric pattern of three, a number associated with the Divine, the Great Spirit, God, or the Source of Life.
-The Tabernacle, an ancient Jewish tent used for worship, incorporated this pattern by including the three major spaces of the Court, the Holy Place and the Holy of Holies.
-Buddhist temples consist of three essential buildings, the pagoda, the great hall, and the monastic study hall and the Great Pyramids of Egypt group three pyramids together.
+One of the foundational archetypes in sacred buildings is a numeric pattern of three, a number associated with the Divine, the Great Spirit, God, or the Source of Life.
+The Tabernacle, an ancient Jewish tent used for worship, is an example of a structure that embodies this pattern by including three major spaces: the Court, the Holy Place, and the Holy of Holies.
+Similarly, Buddhist temples consist of three essential buildings: the pagoda, the great hall, and the monastic study hall.
+The Great Pyramids of Egypt are grouped in threes.
+If we understand how this simple pattern of three works, we can integrate it into our homes and our lives to create beautiful spaces that are balanced and spiritually alive.
+The archetype, as expressed in the Jewish Tabernacle, provides the template we need.

 If we look at the pattern of Three Distinct Spaces Comprising the Whole, we can begin to evaluate our own homes and try to incorporate this pattern into our living spaces.
 The first step is to identify the spaces in our home we consider similar in character to the Outer Court, the Holy Place and the Holy of Holies, or simply the public, private and intimates places.
 The Outer Court was a large enclosed outdoor area where families, animals and priests gathered in preparation for making an offering to God.
 Entrances, front porches and front yards where we welcome people into our presence are a few examples of public areas in our home.
 A home in Hawaii has a beautiful wooden door that opens into a courtyard similar to the Outer Court.
 Lush tropical plants, a small waterfall carved into lava rock and a guest cottage adjacent to the house welcome visitors.
 It is a wonderful transition from the public street into the ambiance of the home.